rifkyputra/rento/README.md

 A Rent App.

+Currently on experimental stage. trying different packages to fit the requirements.

-## Goals
+## Requirements

-1. Demonstrate riverpod usage and testing
+1. Use Riverpod for state management

-2. Dark Theme / Light Theme Usage without checking current mode in widgets (e.g Automatic Text Color).
+2. User can change Dark Theme / Light Theme / Material You.

-3. cross-platform app that respects native theme.
+3. Target Android , ios, Linux, Windows, and Mac OS. (optional) Web

+4. First Class Accessibility

+5. Use Supabase or Firebase, and use serverless such as cloud function.

-4. Adaptive and Responsive App for Web, Mobile, and
+6. Adaptive and responsive

+7. Offline support

 ## Rules